tody-motmot-1600

 Distribution

-Northern Andes: Within the Northern Andes of Colombia, the Tody Motmot can be found in various areas with suitable habitat conditions.
-This region includes departments such as Antioquia, Santander, Norte de Santander, and Boyacá, among others.
+Northern Andes: The Tody Motmot is found in various areas with the proper habitat conditions.
+This region includes departments of Antioquia, Santander, Norte de Santander, and Boyacá, among others.

 Taxonomy